IBMStreams/streamsx.cassandra/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Version 0.3: ZooKeeper Based Config and Caching for Prepared Statements

-This version adds the ability/requirement of configuring the connection to Cassandra via JSON stored in ZooKeeper

-NOTE: tuple field names need to match the field names in your Cassandra table EXACTLY.
+# Version 1.2

+This version fixes a bug in the caching logic.

 ## Coming in Future Versions

 ### Future Functionality
-- refactoring the nullMap situation in a big way
-- improving caching performance
+- Proper unit tests

 ### Documentation To-Dos
 - create a table showing SPL types and their corresponding Cassandra types